MaPyshechkina/RU-GEE/README.md

 ## Approach

 To perform the task of Grammar Error Explanation, we employed an instruction tuning approach.
-We fine-tuned the `ruGPT3Small` model using labeled data to enhance its capability in identifying and explaining grammatical errors.
+We fine-tuned the `ruGPT3Small` model using labeled data.

 ## Data